 After that I my uncle dropped me off at my bff’s mothers house where she was staying that night and we spent the evening geekily playing Boggle, drinking wine and sitting outside in the warm evening.

 The next day my friends brother took us out on his boat for the afternoon and we spent most of the afternoon drinking juice, eating more pistolets with filet americain and enjoying the hot weather.
 Seriously, I had fan-tastic weather when I was home!
 It’s never like that, the Netherlands being a low-lying country it tends to rain… a lot.

-I spent a few days lazing about before travelling onward to the UK with another friend, let’s call him Mr. X to keep up the mysteriousness, where we spent two sun-filled days walking around Windsor, drinking beer, eating fries and sleeping in.
+I spent a few days lazing about before travelling onward to the UK with C. where we spent two sun-filled days walking around Windsor, drinking beer, eating fries and sleeping in.
+Much sleeping in.

 From Canada to Iceland to Belgium to The Netherlands to the UK to the Netherlands to Iceland and back to Canada, I spent 17 days completely free.
 It was a fantastic trip, I learned stuff about myself and will definitely plan something like this again in the future, hell, I’ve already started dreaming about it and googling destinations.